 Driver’s license or State issued photo I.D. card

-ACT or COMPASS test scores.
+ACT or Accuplacer test scores.
 These scores are used for placement in English, Math, and Reading according to the following guidelines:

-§ Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the COMPASS exam for placement.
+§ Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the Accuplacer exam for placement.

 Official copy of your high school transcript or GED tests scores.